What is Dip Glazing | Glazing Tips Tools And Ideas

 Basics of Dip Glazing

-Dip glazing is precisely like what it seems; you immerse a piece of pottery in a glaze batch.
+Dip glazing is exactly what it sounds like: you immerse a piece of pottery in a glaze batch.
 There’s nothing magical about it, but what you do with this method can create exceptional depth with your craft.
 It’ll dry quickly, and with the right thickness, you’ll have even coverage.

 Before you dip any of your Pottery in Glaze, make sure that it has a clean surface.
-If you’re planning to keep some parts free from Glazes, such as the bottom and some design elements that you want to emphasize, brush on Wax Resist to create a protective coat.
+If you’re planning to keep some parts free of Glazes, such as the bottom and certain design elements you want to emphasize, brush on Wax Resist to create a protective coat.

 Stir your Glaze Mixture thoroughly and often because the glaze particles don’t stay suspended in water for very long.
 After a few short minutes, they start to float to the bottom.
 You’ll want to stir the glaze often to get the best results.
 Your Glaze should have the consistency of heavy cream.

-Any imperfection or inconsistency with your Glaze will reflect in the final product.
-The thinner your mixture is, the longer you need to Dip your Pottery.
-Doing this ensures that it stays in place long enough for you to Fire it.
+Any imperfection or inconsistency in your Glaze will be reflected in the final product.
+The thinner your mixture is, the longer you need to dip your Pottery.
+Doing this ensures that it stays in place long enough for you to fire it.

 Setting up glaze from powder is easy, but you need to be sure that it’s the mixture you want for your Pottery.
 Dip glazing will require you to use large containers filled with Glaze, so whatever mix you work on, you’ll be using it for a lot of Pottery.

-There are different ways on how you can make Glaze from powder, but we suggest that you start with the baby steps.
-Once you familiarize yourself with it, you can proceed with mixing additives to create more depth with your design.
+There are different ways to make Glaze from powder, but we suggest that you start with the baby steps.
+Once you familiarize yourself with it, you can proceed to mix additives to add more depth to your design.
 Below are the steps that we recommend you follow when setting up Glaze from powder:

 - 5 pounds of Dry Glaze needs a half a gallon of water (You will need to check the label because every Glaze is different.
-You will want to use Distilled water for the best results.
-It would be best to slowly pour in the water while stirring until you achieve your desired consistency for the glaze.
+You will want to use distilled water for the best results.
+It would be best to slowly pour in the water while stirring until you reach your desired glaze consistency.

 - Stir the mixture thoroughly to minimize lumps.
-We suggest that you use a stirring stick first to let powder mix thoroughly, then use a Drill and Mixer.
+We suggest that you use a stirring stick first to thoroughly mix the powder, then use a Drill and Mixer.

 - Stir thoroughly and often.
 The glaze is the finishing touch for all your ceramics, so it needs to be perfectly smooth.